Welfare & wellbeing FAQs

 Can I get medical help in college if I'm ill?

 Our College Nurses are available for ‘drop-in’ sessions and appointments every week day.
-They can offer medical advice and quickly refer you to the College Doctors at the 28 Beaumont Street surgery.
+They can offer medical advice and quickly refer you to the College Doctors at the 28@Northgate surgery.
 If you’re ill and can’t leave bed, the Nurse can also visit your room if requested.

 Should I tell my tutor if I'm experiencing personal problems?